Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * **Availability Sets** - Management layer for VMs to keep them isolated within the data center.
 Makes the VMs more resilient to power, hardware, and network failures within the data center.

-* **Virtual Machines**

-* **Azure File Storage** - Maintain a mountable share to store QlikView reports and other content.
-Enables us to utilize QlikView's clustering capabilities.
+* **Virtual Machines** - 2 for QlikView Server, 2 for QlikView Publisher, 1 as a standalone file server

 * **Load Balancer** - Distribute HTTPS requests to QlikView-related VMs.
 Ensures traffic is balanced when multiple VMs are available and maintains connectivity when one or more VMs is offline.